kingolego/morphing-monterey/README.md

 # morphing-monterey
-short history of Monterey, illustrated by the Monterey Mural
+a short history of Monterey, illustrated by the Monterey Mural